Abdullah Azwar Anas: Regent of Banyuwangi

 In 2010, Anas ran in a local election for Banyuwangi Regency with Yusuf Widyatmoko as his running mate.
 Supported by PKB, PDI-P, Golkar, PKS and PKNU, the pair secured 49.23 percent of the votes (372,149) in a three-way contest.
 He was re-elected in 2015 with a landslide, winning 88.96 percent of votes with the support of PDI-P and six other parties, although his former party PKB did not support him.

 In 2016, Banyuwangi received an award from the World Tourism Organization, winning in the "Re-Inventing Government in Tourism" category as the first Indonesian part to receive an award from the organization.
 When Anas entered office in 2010, Banyuwangi was visited by 487 thousand tourists annually, with the number increasing to 4.6 million by 2017.
 He also established a regency-owned, 7,600-square meter tourism resort focusing on local culture.

 Two of the regency's programs - a peer support program for students and an electronic village budgeting program - was named by the Ministry of Administrative and Bureaucratic Reform in its list of 99 most innovative programs nationally.

 Anas established a 55,000-hectare permanent farmland area in the regency, meant to conserve the agricultural production.
 Economically, Banyuwangi experienced a 62% increase in GDP per capita between 2010 and 2014, with the local government budget increasing by 150% between 2010 and 2015.
 The regency received an award from the central government in 2016 for the economic growth.

+In 2017, Anas took over a derelict former retail building in the city, and repurposed it as a one-stop administrative center which covered 80 kinds of services.
+Dubbed a "public service mall" (inspired by the Public Service Hall in Georgia), the concept was well-received by residents and was soon copied by other local governments across the country.
+In 2019, a "public service market" with a similar concept was established to service Banyuwangi's western and southern districts.

 Reports of alleged corruption under his administration were filed to the Corruption Eradication Commission in 2012 and 2017.

 In 2018, he was named by PDI-P as running mate to Saifullah Yusuf in the 2018 gubernatorial election.
 However, vulgar images rumored to be him were circulated, resulting in him withdrawing from the race.
 He was succeeded by his wife Ipuk Fiestiandani.

+Minister

+After a stint as head of the National Public Procurement Agency in January–September 2022, Anas was appointed Minister of State Apparatus Utilization and Bureaucratic Reform on 7 September 2022.
+In this post, Anas promoted the public service mall concept throughout Indonesia, and by June 2024 over 200 such locations had been established.